-A supervisory and management level training discussing the perils of change in an emerging profession.
-The instruction will help attendees to appreciate the less than perfect scenarios they work in each and every single day, and how this can ignite creativity to address problems and concerns.
+This webinar is a supervisory and management level training that will discuss the perils of change in an emerging profession.
+The instructor will help attendees to appreciate the less than perfect scenarios they work in each and every single day, and how this can ignite creativity to address problems and concerns.
 The following topics and concepts work in a variety of venues to address both internal department concerns and community-driven problems.

 Topics to include: